-Ouzel Lake Trail is a 9.7 mile heavily trafficked out and back trail located near Allenspark, CO that features a lake and is rated as moderate.
+Ouzel Lake Trail is a 9.7 mile heavily trafficked out and back trail located near Allenspark, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking and backpacking and is accessible from May until October.

 Take Hwy.7 south out of Lyons past Allenspark, to Wild Basin Th.

 Started at 7am on a Thursday and there was only a few cars in the lot.
 The three separate falls are beautiful.
 Went up to ouzel lake and had the entire lake to myself.
 It was like nothing I've seen before.
 Back at the falls, the trail was pretty full.
 Returned to the parking lot at noon and the lot was full